davidemodolo/orangepi_bot_server/README.md

 Remember that the files must be named `bot.py`, and they can be in subfolders.

-Paths inside the code of any bot should be "total" and not "relative".
+Paths inside the code of any bot should be "absolute" and not "relative".
 # Run

 Just attach the board to the power and it will run the bots automatically.